ArctosDB/documentation-wiki/_how_to/How-to-Manage-a-Collection-in-Arctos.markdown

     EXAMPLE: "frozen, formalin, dry"

 ### Temporal Coverage
-A general description of the period of time covered in the collection. ee <a href="https://ipt.gbif.org/manual/en/ipt/latest/gbif-metadata-profile#temporal-coverage" target=_blank>GBIF Metadata Profile – How-to Guide</a>.
+A general description of the period of time covered in the collection.
+For paleontologic material describe the geological time periods covered.
+For extant material provide years.
+See <a href="https://ipt.gbif.org/manual/en/ipt/latest/gbif-metadata-profile#temporal-coverage" target=_blank>GBIF Metadata Profile – How-to Guide</a>.

     EXAMPLE: "1960 - present with a few older specimens"

+    EXAMPLE: "Ediacaran to Pleistocene"

 ### Web Link
 A direct link to the web site for the collection (or institution if the collection itself doesn't have a separate web site).